Suicide of Eleanor de Freitas: Background

 Eleanor Poppy Miranda de Freitas was born on 26 June 1990 and grew up in Fulham, London.
 She attended the private Putney High School, achieving straight As in her A Level exams.
 In September 2008 she enrolled in Grey College, Durham University to study geography.
 During her first year, she suffered a mental breakdown.
 She was diagnosed with bipolar disorder and depression and began seeing a psychiatrist, who prescribed her antidepressants.
 At the end of the 2008/09 academic year, de Freitas dropped out of Durham University.
-In August 2009, she was referred to a consultant psychiatrist, who she attended until her death.
+In August 2009, she was referred to a consultant psychiatrist, whom she attended until her death.
 De Freitas' psychiatrist initially diagnosed her with recurrent depressive disorder, which in October 2010 was amended to a diagnosis of bipolar disorder; her condition was treated using medications including diazepam, escitalopram, lamotrigine, and quetiapine.

 In February 2012, de Freitas had another mental breakdown, exhibiting "manic, depressive and disinhibited" behaviour.
 She accused her parents of trying to poison her and her landlord of sexually assaulting her; went on unaffordable shopping sprees; and became delusional.
 She was involuntarily committed under the Mental Health Act 1983 and spent a month in Ealing Hospital, where she was reportedly mentally and physically abused.
 After successfully challenging her detention at a Mental Health Review Tribunal and being released, de Freitas began living alone with support from her parents and working part-time in a branch of The Body Shop on King's Road in Chelsea.
 Unbeknown to her parents, she reportedly also worked as a tantric masseuse and escort.
 In summer 2013, she began training as an accountant.